Aconcagua Operators 2026: Best Guide Services Ranked

 - Premium over Argentine specialists for Normal Route

-Aymara is a Mendoza-based Argentine specialist emphasizing customization and smaller-group programs over the larger scheduled-departure model that Inka and Grajales primarily run.
-The company’s private climb structure makes it particularly well-suited to groups of 4–6 climbers traveling together who want a tailored itinerary, specific guide assignment, and program configuration that doesn’t fit standard scheduled departures.
-Private programs at approximately $7,200 per climber are competitive with international operator pricing while delivering Argentine specialist on-mountain quality.
+Aymara is a Mendoza-based Argentine specialist emphasizing customization and smaller-group programs.
+Generally, the company runs fewer total annual expeditions than Inka and Grajales but with more flexible itinerary configuration.
+Specifically, the private climb structure makes Aymara particularly well-suited to groups of 4-6 climbers traveling together.
+Notably, the company runs tailored itineraries with specific guide assignment and program configurations that don’t fit standard scheduled departures.

 - Strong customization and private program flexibility